Mumbai girl, who lost both arms in train accident, can write again

-In just her fourth practice session to learn the use of her prosthetic arms, the determined teenager laboured for ten minutes, but managed to successfully scribble her name on paper
+In just her fourth practice session to learn the use of her prosthetic arms, a determined Monika More (16) laboured for ten minutes, but managed to successfully scribble her name on paper

 After four anxiety-ridden months fraught with pain and uncertainty, train accident survivor Monika More (16) is finally regaining a semblance of normalcy in her life, again.